HackIndia2025xLIET/HackIndia_Spark8_2025_SMASHKARTS/README.md

 Here's what powers JurisRAG under the hood:

 - 🐍 **Python** – Backend logic and orchestration
 - 📄 **pdfplumber** – For extracting text from legal PDF documents
 - 🧠 **Ollama + DeepSeek-R1** – Local LLM for natural language generation
 - 📦 **FAISS** – Vector database for efficient semantic search
 - 🔐 **Firebase Auth** – Google sign-in integration for user authentication
 - 👤 **Manual Login / Signup** – Alternative auth option for non-Google users

 ---

 ## 🔑 Features

 - ✅ Upload and process legal documents
 - 🔍 Ask context-specific questions
 - 🤖 Get intelligent, relevant responses from within your documents
 - 🔒 Secure user authentication with Google or manual credentials
 - 🧠 Locally run RAG pipeline for privacy-friendly operations

 ---

+## 📌 Project Status

+The project is **actively being built** – expect frequent updates, UI/UX improvements, and more AI-powered features.
+Follow or star 🌟 the repo to stay in the loop!

+---